 Every time we visit somewhere with more history than our lovely California, I would go gaga at the sight of every old barn!

 The easiest way to bring a piece of that rustic charm into our home is to make a barn wood picture frame.
-And this DIY is so easy because all the hard work of making a picture frame is actually already done – we are using an old picture frame ( you have one, I bet ) and transform it into a gorgeous DIY barn wood frame in a few easy steps!
+And this DIY is so easy because all the hard work of making a picture frame is actually already done – we are using an old picture frame or a Dollar Store frame, and transform it into a gorgeous DIY barn wood frame in a few easy steps!

 As you can see, making a picture frame from scratch is more work , like in this cool concrete picture frame we made using a cereal box!